Prishatank0607/titanic-survival-prediction/README.md

 # Titanic Survival Prediction

-This project is a machine learning solution to predict passenger survival from the Titanic dataset.
-It is designed to train multiple classification models, evaluate their performance using key metrics, optimize hyperparameters, and select the best-performing model.
+This project presents a machine learning-based approach to predict passenger survival on the Titanic.
+It involves training multiple classification models and evaluating their performance using metrics such as accuracy, precision, recall, and F1-score.
+To enhance model performance, hyperparameter tuning is applied using both GridSearchCV and RandomizedSearchCV.
+The final step involves analyzing the evaluation results to identify and select the best-performing model for the classification task.

 ---